RikishK/Chat-Application/README.md

-# Getting Started with Create React App
+# Welcome to my CHAT APPLICATION

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application was made by Rikish Kamboj using react.js and chatengine.io API

 ## Available Scripts